neil-menghani/ijdi/README.md

 ## Datasets
 The following datasets are used by the experiments.
-See Appendix A.4 for a more detailed description.
+See Appendix G for a more detailed description.

 COMPAS dataset (Original source: ProPublica; Pre-processed Data from: https://github.com/propublica/compas-analysis)